Aeronautical Development Establishment

-Aeronautical Development Establishment is a laboratory of India's Defence Research and Development Organisation.
+Aeronautical Development Establishment is a laboratory of India's Defence Research and Development Organisation (DRDO).
 Located in Bangalore, its primary function is research and development in the field of military aviation.

 Recent successful projects include Lakshya (an aerial target), Nishant (a reconnaissance unmanned aerial vehicle), Ghatak, Nirbhay (a subsonic cruise missile), flight simulators (for LCA, Ajit, Kiran, and Mig-21) and avionics packages for Tejas-LCA (display and FCC).
 It earlier worked on Sparrow (mini-uav) and Ulka (aerial target).

-Shri Y Dilip, Outstanding Scientist is Director of Aeronautical Development Establishment since 1 January 2022.
+Shri Y Dilip, Distinguished Scientist is Director of Aeronautical Development Establishment since 1 January 2022.

 History

 Aeronautical Development Establishment was established in January 1959 at High Grounds, Bangalore.
 To combine the development and certification of flight systems and avionics, the Flight Control System Integration Complex was set up at ADE.
 It will provide pilots with simulated training.
 It serves as a focal location for the development and integration of flight control systems as well as for accelerating the development of avionics and hardware for both manned and unmanned systems.
 FCS Complex will create and validate flight control systems for Advanced Medium Combat Aircraft and the HAL Tejas Mk2.